 Metal-Rules.com: How about Eric Carr?

-Brad Gillis: Eric Carr, was a great really nice guy and I’m a good friend with Eric Singer.
+Brad Gillis: Eric Carr was a great, really nice guy, and I’m a good friend of Eric Singer.
 Eric used to be roommates with Derek Sherinian.
 Derek Sherinian was like one of my best friends, and he did the whole GILROCK RANCH record with me playing keyboards of the songs, my first solo record.
-Me and Derek, we have been buddies for a long time, I met him in Santa Cruz, California back in, late ’80s.
-And we got to be good friends and the next thing he was living with me, Derek was living with me for a while.
+Derek and I have been buddies for a long time.
+I met him in Santa Cruz, California, back in the late ’80s.
+And we got to be good friends, and the next thing he was living with me, Derek was living with me for a while.
 We were working on my GILROCK RANCH record together.

 Brad Gillis: Yes.
-I had a couple of solo records, one was called GILROCK RANCH and it was all instrumental except for two songs that Gregg Allman sang from the Allman Brothers.
-And we had a hit on the radio that were number 18 on the charts in America called, ‘Honest to God’ and the rest like I said were instrumentals.
-And the second record was called THE ALLIGATOR and Gary Moon sang a lot of the vocals on that and played bass, Kelly Keagy was on drums.
-And those are the only two solo records that I did then but actually I’m pretty much done with all the music for my next solo record.
-And when we get off tour, I’m going to find different singers to come, big name singers in America.
+I had a couple of solo records, one was called GILROCK RANCH, and it was all instrumental except for two songs that Gregg Allman sang from the Allman Brothers.
+And we had a hit on the radio that was number 18 on the charts in America called ‘Honest to God’, and the rest, as I said, were instrumentals.
+And the second record was called THE ALLIGATOR, and Gary Moon sang a lot of the vocals on that and played bass.
+Kelly Keagy was on drums.
+And those are the only two solo records that I did then, but actually, I’m pretty much done with all the music for my next solo record.
+And when we get off tour, I’m going to find different singers to come, big-name singers in America.

-Metal-Rules.com: So, it’s going to be kind of all-star lineup on the next album?
+Metal-Rules.com: So, it’s going to be kind of an all-star lineup on the next album?